Igalia/wolvic/README.md

 - You can use `adb shell setprop debug.oculus.enableVideoCapture 1`to record videos on the Oculus Go.
 Remember to disable it when your video is ready.

+## Experimental Servo support

+To compile with Servo support, create a file called `user.properties` in the top-level project directory and add `enableServo=1`.
+Then to enable Servo in Firefox Reality, go the Developer Options panel in the Settings, and toggle the Servo option.
+Then a new button will be added to the navigation bar.
+Clicking that button will reload the current page with Servo.

 [![Task Status](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/badge.svg)](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/latest) [Build results](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/latest)